Michael-Gardner/hpcc/README.md

 puppetmaster as it controls the generation of environment.xml, as well as acts as a provider of the file to all the hpcc nodes within your cluster.

+##Limitations

+The platform is designed and packaged for the following operating systems.
+Any other operating systems have not been tested upon.
+* CentOS 5
+* CentOS 6
+* Ubuntu 10.04 LTS
+* Ubuntu 12.04 LTS
+* Ubuntu 13.10
+* Ubuntu 14.04 LTS

 ##License
 -------
     HPCC SYSTEMS software Copyright (C) 2012 HPCC Systems.